wuharvey/music-mike/Project Proposal.md

 ### Introduction
 Western music is usually notated on a five-line staff, on which **notes** are given a **duration** based on symbol type, and **pitch** based on location in the staff.
 Composers can use proprietary software such as Sibelius or Finale to manipulate a virtual five-line staff through mouse clicks or keyboard gestures.
 Fans of computer music might instead use music synthesis libraries to programmatically create music in languages such as C++, but such libraries can be unintuitive for musicians unfamiliar with signals and waves.

-We propose Music-mike, a strongly typed, high-level, functional programming language, to give users an alternative option in music creation.
+We propose Music-mike, a compiled, strongly typed, functional programming language, to give users an alternative option in music creation.
 Music-mike is designed for users to create music based on varied manipulations of short patterns.
 We owe this idea to Note Hashtag, a previous project completed in COMS W4115.
 However, unlike Note Hashtag, Music-mike is **modal** rather than **key-based**.
 Furthermore, lists - treated as the fundamental building block of music - are manipulated with special list operators (syntactic sugar) which create an intuitive interface based on traditional staff notation.

 ### Design Ethos
 The most basic unit in music is a **note**, which can be decomposed into pitch and duration.
 A simple melody can thus be described as two lists: one list of pitches and another of durations.
 A **chord** is a collection of notes played simultaneously.